dfilatov/jspath/readme.md

 ```

 ###Multiple predicates###
 You can use more than one predicate.
-The result will contain only the nodes that match all the predicates.
+The result will contain only the items that match all the predicates.

 ####Examples####
 ```javascript